CC-VictorCuaresma/COMUNICACION_EMPRESARIAL/README.md

-# 💧 Sistema JASS Digital – Plataforma de Gestión Comunitaria
+# 💧 JASS Digital System – Community Management Platform

-## 📌 Descripción General
+## 📌 General Description

-El **Sistema JASS Digital** es una solución desarrollada por estudiantes y docentes del CETPRO para mejorar la gestión del servicio de agua potable en comunidades rurales mediante una arquitectura basada en microservicios.
+The **JASS Digital System** is a solution developed by CETPRO students and faculty to improve the management of drinking water services in rural communities using a microservices-based architecture.

-Este proyecto forma parte de una iniciativa de Responsabilidad Social (CSR) para promover la transformación digital en sectores con acceso limitado a la tecnología.
+This project is part of a Corporate Social Responsibility (CSR) initiative to promote digital transformation in sectors with limited access to technology.

 ---